✓ Editorial & Content Standards

 These pages carry prominent medical disclaimers, include specific “speak to your doctor if…” callouts, and are held to the highest accuracy standard.
 Data ranges cite clinical sources and flag individual variation explicitly.

-YMYL Content Standard
+Health-Sensitive Content Standard

-Content Creation and Review Process
+Section 2 — Our Content Creation Process

 Research and source identification